 Some groups of patients, including older adults, can experience inequality of treatment when it comes to getting access to healthcare services and in the standard of care provided.
 This can happen because of physical, communication and other barriers, or a lack of knowledge and understanding about the particular needs and concerns of older people by those providing services.

-- Supports adults at any age or stage of healthcare in understanding and sharing their values, life goals, and medical care preference
+- Advance care planning supports adults at any age or stage of healthcare in understanding and sharing their values, life goals, and medical care preference

-- Helps make sure people receive care that is consistent with their values, goals and preferences during serious and chronic illness
+- An advance care plan helps make sure people receive care that is consistent with their values, goals and preferences during serious and chronic illness

 Advance care planning